ibmiti/Doubly-linked-list/README.md

 Q: is there any downside of doubly linked list?:
 A: the doubly may carry more data thus; taking up more memory

+Q: pros of singly-linked-list:
+A:
+  1. requires less memory
+  2. cannot be traversed from 0 - n
+  3. should be used when you want to use less memory and do fast insertion, deletion

+Q: pros of doubly-linked list:
+A:
+  1. traversed from front || back
+  2. if wanting to delete previous node you do not have to traverse from the head to n and find out what the previous node was/is
+  3. easy to search backwards